Iftop

-Iftop is a free software command-line system monitor tool that produces a frequently updated list of network connections.
-By default, the connections are ordered by bandwidth usage, with only the "top" bandwidth consumers shown.
-It is analogous to top, but instead of system-wide resource monitoring, it focuses on displaying network usage and statistics.
+Iftop is a free software command-line system monitor tool developed by Paul Warren.
+It produces a real-time stream of incoming and outgoing network communications from the operating system iftop is running within.
+By default, the connections are ordered by bandwidth usage, with only the largest ("top") bandwidth consumers shown.
+It is analogous to top, but instead of system-wide resource monitoring, it focuses on displaying just network usage.
+Iftop is typically used for monitoring bandwidth consumption, and while investigating unknown consumers of available network bandwidth.